leonism/Breast-Cancer/README.md

 # One Hot Encoding

-Now that we've gone through the previous topic of visualizing our dataset, lets continue to the next section of preparing them in a way that our machine learning algorithms, by which will be using them near the end of this article, would be able to pick them up and run them through our `predictive model` easily.
+Now that we've gone through the previous topic of visualizing our dataset, let's continue to the next section of preparing them in a way that our machine learning algorithms, by which will be using them near the end of this article, would be able to pick them up and run them through our `predictive model` easily.
 You may ask, "Of all the previous process, they're not enough?".
 Well apparently, it's not sufficient enough to meet the standards.

 As among one of the challenges that were facing is still within the dataset itself.
-Well be better off by modifying them to meet the requirements.
+We'll be better off by modifying them to meet the requirements.
 Our dataset still consist some categorical values in them, the `doctors_name` and `class` columns are two of good examples.
 And Machine Learning algorithm dont normally like them.
 We need to modify these two columns, so that it would make it easier and less confusing for the machine learning model to process through.
 I came across this [great example](https://medium.com/@contactsunny/label-encoder-vs-one-hot-encoder-in-machine-learning-3fc273365621) on how to deal with the similar situation.

 ## `doctor_name` column. {#doctor_name-column}

-Lets first try to deal with the `doctor_name` column.
+Let's first try to deal with the `doctor_name` column.
 This particular consist of 4 distinct values in them and how Pandas would handle them would probably as an object rather than an integer.
-Lets have our work around for this particular area.
+Let's have our work around for this particular area.
 Will create another variable and call it `doctors_hotEncoded` and use the `get_dummies` method to transform them to an encoded one.

 ```python
 doctors_hotEncoded = pd.get_dummies(df['doctor_name'])